AU-ExoMars/PCOT/README.md

 # PCOT

 This is the prototype of the Pancam Operations Toolkit.

+## Installing

+PCOT is a Python
-It's a Python program with a number of dependencies:
+program (and library) with a number of dependencies:

 * PyQt
 * OpenCV
 * numpy
 * scikit-image
-* pyqtgraph
+* pyperclip
 * matplotlib

-A short one-liner script to create an Anaconda environment to run the program can be found in **createCondaEnv**: it will create an environment called **pcot**.
-After installing Anaconda, run this script.
-This may take a while!
+I find the best way to manage these is to use Anaconda.
+Installation has been tested on Windows 10 and Ubuntu 20.04

+### Installing on Ubuntu

+* Open a bash shell.
+* Install Anaconda and cd to the PCOT directory (which contains this file).
+* Run the command **./createCondaEnv**.
+This will create an environment called **pcot**, and will take some time
-Then activate the **pcot** environment with **conda activate pcot**.
+* Activate the environment with **conda activate pcot**.
+* Install PCOT into the environment with **python setup.py develop** (not 'install'; we want to be able to update easily).
+* You should now be able to run **./pcot** to start the application.

-## Installing
+### Installing on Windows

-There are a few different methods.
-All of them require the above Conda environment to be created or the required packages to be installed directly.
-If you are using Conda, you need to be running a command line shell in the Conda environment.
-In Linux just type * **conda activate pcot** in a terminal window.
-In Windows, open the Anaconda Powershell Prompt (installed with Anaconda), run the createCondaEnv script if you haven't already, then run **conda activate pcot**.

-### Install for development

-If you are going to be developing PCOT, the simplest thing to do then is go into the PCOT directory and run **python setup.py develop**.
-This will install the PCOT package into your Anaconda environment and add the **pcot** script to run the program.
-However, the code PCOT uses will still be code inside the directory you downloaded PCOT into.

-### Install for execution only

-If you are going to be just using PCOT you should install with **python setup.py install** (for now, these instructions may change).
+* Install Anaconda.
+* Open the Anaconda PowerShell Prompt application and change directory to the PCOT directory (which contains this file).
+* Run the command **./createCondaEnv.bat**.
+This will create an environment called **pcot**, and will take some time
+* Activate the environment with **conda activate pcot**.
+* Install PCOT into the environment with **python setup.py develop** (not 'install'; we want to be able to update easily).
+* You should now be able to run **./pcot** to start the application.

 ## Environment variables